STAND. COM. REP. NO. 556

 Twenty-Ninth State Legislature

 State of Hawaii

-Your Committees on Housing and Energy, Economic Development, and Tourism, to which was referred S.B.
-No. 1081 entitled:
+Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
+No. 514 entitled:

 The purpose and intent of this measure is to:

-As affirmed by the records of votes of the members of your Committees on Housing and Energy, Economic Development, and Tourism that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1081, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1081, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 514, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 514, S.D.
+1, and be placed on the calendar for Third Reading.